≡ Menu

-Nowadays, it seems like the drug epidemic within the United States has become so large that it is nearly impossible to speak with someone who has not been directly affected by its horrors.
+Nowadays, it seems like the drug epidemic in the United States has become so pervasive that it’s challenging to find someone who hasn’t been directly affected by it.

-We wanted to take a moment and discus how most of the Top Rated Life Insurance Companies will underwrite an application from someone with a history of drug use/abuse so that you can gain a better understanding of what options may be available to you.
+This is why we wanted to take a moment and discuss how most of the Top Rated Life Insurance Companies will underwrite an application from someone with a history of drug use/abuse so that you can gain a better understanding of what options may be available to you.

 We’re not going to discuss either alcohol abuse or marijuana use for the simple reason that these “types” of drugs will be viewed differently than most other forms of drugs or narcotics.
-If you like to learn more about how insurance companies will view these “pre-existing conditions” we would recommend that you check out the following article:
+If you would like to learn more about how insurance companies will consider these “pre-existing conditions,” we would recommend that you check out the following article:

 Which means that…

-In this article, we’re going to want to focus some of the most commonly abused drugs and or narcotics such as:
+In this article, we’re going to want to focus on some of the most commonly abused drugs and or narcotics, such as:

 Drug Use and Life Insurance.

-Unlike other pre-existing medical conditions where there are a lot of “gray” areas during the underwriting process, when it comes to drug use, we really don’t have to “guess” how an insurance underwriter is going to “view” your life insurance application.
+Unlike other pre-existing medical conditions where there may be a lot of uncertainty during the underwriting process, with drug use, we don’t have to guess how an insurance underwriter will view your life insurance application.

-Meaning… that you will not be eligible for a traditional term or whole life insurance policy until you have been clean and sober for a minimum of three years before an insurance company will even begin to consider your life insurance application.
-Now let’s just take a moment and put this into perspective.
+This means you won’t be eligible for a traditional term or whole life insurance policy until you’ve been clean and sober for at least three years before an insurance company even begins considering your life insurance application.
+Let’s take a moment to put this into perspective.

 If you’ve suffered from:

-So, what does this tell us about how serious and life threatening drug abuse can be?
+So, what does this tell us about how severe and life-threatening drug abuse can be?

-At this point, it’s important to point out that many of the individuals who will be denied life insurance policy due to a drug addiction issue, will be denied due to their abuse of a medication that they may “legally” be using!
+It’s important to note that many individuals who are denied life insurance due to a drug addiction issue are restricted based on their abuse of a legally prescribed medication.

 Honesty is the best policy….

-We also like to point out that during the life insurance application process, insurance companies are generally going to use 6 methods in determining if you have any history of drug abuse.
-One method will require you to be honest, the other 5 will be methods that will be out of your control.
+We would also like to point out that during the life insurance application process, insurance companies are generally going to use six methods in determining if you have any history of drug abuse.
+One way will require you to be honest; the other five will be methods out of your control.

-This is why it’s important to always be honest when applying for a life insurance policy, because, if you aren’t, and your drug use is discovered, it “could” make it harder for you to qualify for coverage later on down the line.
-And if the insurance companies don’t discover your use, your undisclosed drug abuse could be viewed as a “material misrepresentation” by the insurance company which could VOID your entire policy.
+This is why it’s essential always to be honest when applying for a life insurance policy, because, if you aren’t, and your drug use is discovered, it “could” make it harder for you to qualify for coverage later on down the line.
+If the insurance companies don’t find your use, your undisclosed drug abuse could be viewed as a “material misrepresentation” by the insurance company, which could VOID your entire policy.

-You will be asked it you currently use any illegal drugs or narcotics or if you have a history of drug or alcohol abuse.
+You will be asked if you currently use any illegal drugs or narcotics or if you have a history of drug or alcohol abuse.

-Insurance companies will order a prescription database check which will provide information about what medications you are taking and how those medications have changed over the years.
+Insurance companies will order a prescription database check to provide information about what medications you are taking and how those medications have changed over the years.

-A DMV report will also be ordered and again, while a DMV report may not be able to prove an drug use, having a DUI or multiple DUI’s will be viewed as a potential “red flag” as well.
+A DMV report will also be ordered, and again, while a DMV report may not be able to prove drug use, having a DUI or multiple DUIs will be viewed as a potential “red flag” as well.

 6. Medical Information Bureau reports (MIB).

-MIB reports are reports that are shared amongst insurance companies that provide previous life insurance application results to other insurance companies to review.
-So… If you applied for a life insurance policy 6 months ago and were denied due to testing positive for some type of narcotic, this information will be readily available to any insurance company you decided to apply with in the future.
+MIB reports are shared amongst insurance companies that provide previous life insurance application results to other insurance companies to review.
+So… If you applied for a life insurance policy six months ago and were denied due to testing positive for some narcotic, this information will be readily available to any insurance company you decided to apply with in the future.

-So, what can you do if you don’t have 2 years of sobriety or are looking to purchase a life insurance policy on someone who is still currently using/abusing drugs?
+So, what can you do if you don’t have two years of sobriety or are looking to purchase a life insurance policy for someone who is still currently using/abusing drugs?

-Well aside from the obvious of getting help and treating their addiction, there’s not a whole lot that can be done other than taking a look at some “alternative” life insurance policies that won’t require an individual to take a medical exam or answer any health-related questions.
+Well, aside from the obvious of getting help and treating their addiction, there’s not a whole lot that can be done other than taking a look at some “alternative” insurance policies that won’t require an individual to take a medical exam or answer any health-related questions.

 The good news is that…